Moringa and Histamine Intolerance: Benefit or Not?

 What is Moringa?

 Moringa oleifera is a bush native to India and Africa.
 Some people refer to moringa as a superfood due to its high nutrient density.
-Moringa contains a variety of vitamins and minerals, including some B-vitamins, vitamin E, beta-carotene, iron, calcium, potassium, and vitamin C.
+Moringa is rich in a variety of vitamins and minerals, including B-vitamins, vitamin E, beta-carotene, iron, calcium, potassium, and vitamin C.

 In fact, moringa powder has a higher concentration of vitamin C than oranges.
 It’s also an excellent source of fiber.
-(3) Moringa is also a respectable source of plant-based protein.
+(3) Plus, it’s respectable source of plant-based protein.

+And it’s no stranger to the wellness world.
 For centuries, alternative health care providers have used and recommended moringa for various medicinal purposes.
-But you shouldn’t take it for medicinal reasons before talking to your physician.
+But you shouldn’t take it for medical reasons before talking to your physician.

 Types of Moringa

-You can also buy moringa powder in capsule form at many natural food markets, health food stores, and online sites.
+You can also buy moringa powder in capsule form (#ad) at many natural food markets, health food stores, and online sites.
 The powder comes from the leaves of the moringa tree.
-Manufacturers grind the leaves into a fine powder and package the powder.
+Manufacturers grind the leaves into a fine powder and package the powder for culinary purposes.
+It has a slightly bitter taste that you can mask with low-histamine flavorings.

 The Anti-Inflammatory Benefits of Moringa